liveahero-wiki/liveahero-wiki.github.io/_charas/procy.md

 {% include sidekick-infobox.html stockId=10321 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="procy"
+h_gachaResult = "Never thought I'd get scouted by your place.<br>Well, leave to me anything related to money-making.<br>This procy will give you a crash course on how to make money." s_gachaResult = "You request this procy to be a sidekick?<br>Of course you can, as long as you're willing to pay the fee.<br>Well, don't look so scared.<br>I'll give you a discount." salesStart = "I'm going to make some money." salesEnd = "We got a lot of profit!" battleStart = "I can smell it, I can smell it, I can smell the money!
+Let's gobble up some money!" action = "Time is money!" attack = "C'mon!" skill = "I smell business!" special = "Profit, Big Hammer Cornucopia!
+Let's get rich quick!" smallDamage = "Ata!" bigDamage = "The money..." win = "Yosh, I made a fortune, I made a fortune!<br>That should lighten my debt, right?<br>Well then, see you next time!" lose = "Damn it, it's a big loss...those who depends on me, I'm sorry..." assist = "Go get your earnings." assisted = "I'll give you your share later!"
 APPRECIATION = "Hey, you look pretty tired, don't you?<br>...Go ahead, let it all out.<br>I'll give you a free drink."
 DAILY = "Oi, welcome.<br>I know that look.
 You're looking for a hero.<br>The machine is less crowded, you can use it as much as you like."
 HERO = "That justice guy...
 I've known him for a long time.<br>Even if he does scratch everything and cause lightning strikes…<br> I wonder if there's a time I've ever been jealous of him."